 In this section, we consider the experimental feasibility of tailoring the nearest neighbor coupling and long-range interaction parameters χ and ξ in a wide parameter range via microwave simulations of two sample circuits, chosen to exhibit two different parameter regimes.

-We investigate two circuits, each comprising a onedimensional chain of seven qubits, see Fig. 4, and we extract χ and ξ from the central five qubits, referred to as Q1 through Q5.
-The qubits at the edge of the lattice suppress boundary effects.
+We investigate circuits each comprising a onedimensional chain of five qubits, see Fig. 4, and we ex-